We may receive compensation when you click on links to products from our partners.

 This may seem like an obvious choice, but it is an excellent one nevertheless.
 If you are interested in having a highly lucrative career, look no further than the field of accounting.
 If you are thinking about becoming an accountant, know that the career field is diverse with different job opportunities.
 Becoming a certified public accountant allows you to work in high-level management positions in companies where you can create budgets and oversee transactions.
 Your job is essentially to organize relevant data, perform audits, prevent fraud, and help steer the financial growth of a company.
 Accountants have the ability to work alone with clients, or in stable jobs with a business.
-In order to become a CPA, the most prestigious of all accounting positions, you must pass the CPA exam.
-This test is notoriously difficult, and can take years to complete successfully.
+In order to become a

 Financial analysts are different from accountants, even though both jobs deal with money.
 Financial analysts will analyze financial risk and speculate about future investments to consult with their clients.
 Financial analysts are forward-thinkers, and they seek to find patterns that will turn the best profit in the future.
 Many financial analysts will work in the stock market, with insurance companies, individuals interested in investment or speculation, and many other jobs that require their forward-thinking capabilities.

 Economists are nothing like accountants and have little to do with financial analysts.
 Economists study the big picture—they study social patterns within society that drive local, national, and global markets.
-Most economists work in the government or as professors, where they can continue their research and present valuable data throughout their lifetime.
+Most economists work in the

 When people think of tax law, they think of two things: the IRS, and attorneys.
 If you are interested in working in the realm of law, consider tax law as your area of focus.
-Going to law school to become a tax attorney can give you a wide array of knowledge to practice your expertise, however you can still work in tax law as an enrolled agent without a degree.
+Going to law school to become a tax attorney can give you a wide array of knowledge to practice your expertise, however, you can still work in tax law as an enrolled agent without a degree.
 Enrolled agents hold one of the few positions that are granted unlimited rights to represent clients before the IRS.
 Enrolled agents are expected to have a deep understanding of tax law in order to consult with individuals, businesses, and other organizations on their tax issues.
 Even though the IRS does not require a college degree, they do have a prerequisite that you prove your tax knowledge.
 To become an enrolled agent, you must either work for the IRS for five years, or pass the Special Enrollment Exam (or SEE) that covers all matters of individual, business, and procedural tax law.
 EA exam prep courses and study guides will help best prepare you for the exam.

-Not all math related jobs are involved in the finance industry.
+Not all math-related jobs are involved in the finance industry.
 There are actually many opportunities available in the sciences, including chemistry.
 Many people find a rewarding career in areas such as biotechnology, where they can harness their skills to create life-saving vaccines or components for cancer treatments.

 Physicists are able to harness their math skills in a way that other mathematicians can’t.
 People who pursue physics are concerned with the nature and properties of matter and energy.
 A physicist may study the mechanics of sound, electricity, light, or even the structure of atoms.
 Theoretical physicists such as Albert Einstein used mathematical principles to research theories, while Sir Isaac Newton created his own form of math—calculus—in order to support the principles of physics.